Codecode-X/negbench/benchmarks/README.md

 ### Models Directory (`models/`)

-The `models/` directory should include:
+The `models/` directory should follow this structure:
-- **Pretrained Models**: Store standard CLIP models, e.g., OpenAI or LAION models.

-Structure:
 ```
 models/
-├── pretrained/
+├── ConCLIP/
-│   ├── NegCLIP_B32/
+│   ├── conclip_b32_openclip_version.pt
-│   │   └── checkpoints/negclip.pth
+├── NegCLIP/
-│   ├── ConCLIP_B32/
+│   ├── negclip.pth
-│   │   └── checkpoints/conclip_b32_openclip_version.pt
+├── NegCLIP_CC12M_NegFull_ViT-B-32_lr1e-8_clw0.99_mlw0.01/
-│   └── ...
+│   ├── finetuned_checkpoint.pt
 ```

+Note that OpenCLIP models can be used directly without downloading.
+For mode details about preparing the models for evaluation, refer to [`models.md`](../models.md).

 ---

 ## Running Evaluations

-### 1. Evaluating a Single Model
+### 1. Evaluating a Single Model (Please start here!)

-The script **`run_single_model_evaluations.sh`** facilitates quick testing of new models, such as fine-tuned models discussed in Section 5 of the paper.
+The script **`run_single_model_evaluations.sh`** facilitates quick testing of models, including pretrained models like CLIP OpenAI and fine-tuned models like those discussed in Section 5 of the paper.
 This script evaluates a single model for retrieval and MCQ tasks.

 #### User-Defined Variables:
 - **`BASE_DIR`**: Define the base directory in `run_single_model_evaluations.sh`: